mhmdahmdmhmdmhmdahmd06-sudo/websites/shizuku/introduction.md

 The Shizuku app will direct the user to run a process (Shizuku service process) using root or adb.

 1. When the app process starts, the Shizuku service process sends the binder to the app process.
-2. The app interacts with the Shizuku service through the binder, and the Shizuku service process interacts with the system server through the binder.
+2. The app interacts with the Shizuku service through the binder, and the direct service process interacts with the system server through the binder.

 The advantages of Shizuku are: